-The housing of people with disabilities and reduced mobility should be a public policy issue.
-Despite that, more comprehensive thinking about improving the housing conditions of disabled people only takes place through the process deinstitutionalization.
+The housing of people with disabilities and reduced mobility should be a wider public policy issue.
+That being said, any sort of comprehensive thinking about improving the housing conditions of disabled people only takes place through the narrow policy field of deinstitutionalisation.

-Deinstitutionalization process: According to a social interpretation of disability, disabled people should not be segregated according to their disability, but should be integrated into society as much as possible, based on their existing skills and abilities.
+Deinstitutionalisation process: According to a social interpretation of disability, disabled people should not be segregated according to their disability but should be integrated into society as much as possible, based on their existing skills and abilities.
 This is what the institutional replacement process or deinstitutionalization is all about, which has largely taken place in Western Europe and is still underway in this country.
-The process of deinstitutionalization involves the replacement of low-capacity, integrated residences by institutions by institutions providing supported housing services or care and nursing care where needed.
+The process of deinstitutionalisation involves the replacement of low-capacity, integrated residences by institutions providing supported housing services or by places offering specialized care.

-There are currently nearly 40,000 people live in large institutions, a quarter of them are mentally disabled.
-In the process of deinstitutionalization, only 10 percent of those living in institutions, including predominantly the mildly and moderately disabled, acquire better living conditions - basically in supported housing, like large family houses, run as mini-institutions.
-People living in their own or in a family household, especially those with reduced mobility, are almost entirely excluded from subsidized housing services.
-One reason for this is that an institutional authority is required for the operation of such a service, and setting up a new service is a rather complex task.
+There are currently nearly 40,000 people living in large institutions, a quarter of them mentally disabled.
+In the process of deinstitutionalisation, only 10 percent of those living in institutions - predominantly the mildly and moderately disabled- acquire better living conditions.
+This, then, usually takes the form of supported housing, which one should imagine as large family houses, run as mini-institutions.
+People living in their own or in a family household, especially those with reduced mobility, are almost entirely excluded from subsidised housing services.
+One reason for this is that an institutional authority is required for the operation of such a service and setting up a new service is a rather complex task.

-The number of people in supported living services is extremely low and growing only slowly: it does not provide full independence for those living in it and it is not a solution for everyone.
-Although it provides housing and housing-like conditions, it is still organized within an institutional framework, which creates access difficulties for non-institutionalized people, i.e. 90% of people with disabilities.
-The most integrated housing possible could be granted by the provision of barrier-free municipal rental accommodation.
+The number of people in supported living services is extremely low and only slowly growing.
+Further, such form of housing does not provide full independence for its inhabitants; nor is it a solution for everyone.
+Although such services do provide housing and create more or less appropriate housing conditions, they are still largely organised within an institutional framework.
+This then effectively makes them impossible to access for disabled people who are not already part of institutional structures, i.e. for 90% of disabled people.
+The most integrated housing solution possible could be granted by the provision of barrier-free municipal rental accommodation.